xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/peer-protocol.md

     <li><p>Lowers the possibility of disconnecting from the network because your server can replace disconnected peers with new ones.</p></li>
   </ul></td>
   <td><ul>
     <li><p>Doesn't allow you to select your server's peers, which means that you have no idea whether your peers may decide to act maliciously.
-Although `rippled` servers are designed to protect against malicious peers, there is always a risk that malicious peers could exploit software flaws to affect your server.</p></li>
+Although <span class="code-snippet">rippled</span> servers are designed to protect against malicious peers, there is always a risk that malicious peers could exploit software flaws to affect your server.</p></li>
     <li><p>Your server's peers may disconnect or change often.</p></li>
   </ul></td>
 </tr>